kingm77/myftp/README.md

 ## <a name='Install'>🐨 Install</a>
 * run `npm install` in client and server directory to install dependencies
-* run `npm build` in server directory to build server the builded source code is in server/.dist/
+* run `npm run build` in server directory to build server the builded source code is in server/.dist/
-* run `npm build` in client directory to build client the builded source code is in  client/.dist/
+* run `npm run build` in client directory to build client the builded source code is in  client/.dist/

 ## <a name='Usage'>🦄 Usage</a>
 * go in server/.dist and run `node main.js <port>` then the server will run